 Your Heating System

 As a homeowner responsible for my HVAC system, my first question was, “How often does it need to be serviced?”
-Previous servicemen usually leave a sticker or card on the furnace or heater, indicating when it was last serviced (and sometimes when you should call for another servicing).
+Previous servicemen usually leave a sticker or card on the furnace or heater, indicating when it was last serviced.
 You can also mark service dates on your calendar.
+You should get your furnace and ducts cleaned and serviced every 2-3 years.

 If you have a furnace, you should check and change the filter at least every three months.
 Mark it on your calendar so you don’t forget.
 Change filters more often if you have pets or allergies.